acacia314/react-demo/README.md

 ## Available Scripts

-First run `npm install`, thennpm you can run:
+First run `npm install`, then you can run:

 ### `npm start`